It’s the Most Wonderful Time of the Year…

 Be Realistic—Things don’t have to be “perfect.”
 Everything will get done in the end.
 And if it doesn’t, that is okay too.
 Sometimes, we set our standards too high and things don’t always go as planned.
 But, imperfection is healthy and normal.
 Focus on the good and what you’ve accomplished.

-Being Present is a Present – With a long to-do list, we are all tempted to multi-task and let our minds drift to the next event or item to check off.
-But doing so can zap the joy from your holiday season.
+Being Present is a Present – With a long to do list, we are all temped to multi-task and let our mind drift to the next event or item to check off.
+But doing so can really zap the joy from your holiday season.
 Because being present in the moment is the true gift of any day.
 And that can be especially accurate when we’re taking in the magic of the holidays.
 Be present with your family and during holiday activities with your kids and loved ones.

 Prioritize and Compromise—As families grow and change, so do traditions.
 Do your best to be open and flexible so everyone can still enjoy celebrating together in ways that best fit the group’s new dynamic.
 Consider what is truly important to you and what you might be hanging onto that could be let go.
 This type of prioritizing can lead to smoother holiday get-togethers and a merrier time for all involved.